Aliases for GTF2H3 Gene

 GeneCards Summary for GTF2H3 Gene

 GTF2H3 (General Transcription Factor IIH Subunit 3) is a Protein Coding gene.
-Diseases associated with GTF2H3 include Leukoencephalopathy With Vanishing White Matter and Cockayne Syndrome.
-Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Diseases associated with GTF2H3 include Xeroderma Pigmentosum, Complementation Group B and Cockayne Syndrome.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein N-terminus binding.

 UniProtKB/Swiss-Prot Summary for GTF2H3 Gene